Ben-G/TIL/Reading/Book_Notes/Thinking_in_Systems_a_Primer.md

   - Systems have three key characteristics: resilience (a system bounces back into is original shape after changes up to a certain limit), self-organization (capacity of a system to change its own structure; e.g. evolution), hierarchy (composition of simple systems into a more complex one; reducing amount of information each system needs to be concerned with)
 - Timely and accurate information flow within a system are critical for good decision making processes
 - The two key elements for describing systems are diagrams that describe structure and time graphs that describe behavior
-- Systems usually determine the how an organization functions, not individual members.
-Only members that can change the system can fundamentally change how an organization works (these are typically the members at the top of the system).
-Replacing a member of a system without change the system will likely not yield different results.
 - The book offers various solutions to avoid common system traps: tragedy of the commons, policy resistance, drift to low performance, escalation, shifting the burden to the intervenor (e.g. modern medicine shifts responsibility for health from individual to healthcare systems), success to the successful (competitive exclusion), rule beating, seeking the wrong goal

 ### Key Quotes